jopersson/covid19-mobility/README.md

 Persson, J., Parie, J. F., & Feuerriegel, S. (2021).
 Monitoring the COVID-19 epidemic with nationwide telecommunication data. [_arXiv preprint arXiv:2101.02521._](https://arxiv.org/abs/2101.02521)

+- **Code**: contains all code for pre-processing the raw data, merging data for analysis, statistical analysis presented in the main paper and supplementary information, and generating figures and tables.
+- **Data**: contains the pre-processed data and the merged data used for analysis.
+Links are provided for downloading the raw data.
+- **Plots***: contains all plots presented in the main paper and supplementary information.

+Additional details are found in the readme files in the respective folders.

 Please see the _Material and Methods_ in the working paper for details on data collection, data processing, and methods.